About Jay Werther

 Published Work

-My opinion writing has appeared in regional and statewide outlets across New York and Utah, including the Times Union, Daily Gazette, Salt Lake Tribune, Deseret News, Park Record, Daily Herald, Standard-Examiner, Finger Lakes Times, and Herald Journal News.
+My opinion writing has appeared in newspapers and publications across New York, Utah, and New England, including the Times Union, Daily Gazette, Salt Lake Tribune, Deseret News, The Park Record, Standard-Examiner, Daily Herald, Finger Lakes Times, Herald Journal, and East Bay RI.

-A current list of published pieces can be found here:
+A current list of my published work can be found here:

 Elsewhere